 Accuracy and WHOIS Accuracy Reporting System

 The EPDP Team agreed that priority should be given to completing the deliberations for priority 1 items.
 It agreed, however, that where feasible, the Team would also endeavor to make progress on priority 2 items in parallel.
-As a result, a number of priority 2 items [update accordingly] have also been addressed in this Initial Report, but some topics remain outstanding due to external dependencies, and, as a result, these topics will be dealt with separately.
+Although some discussions have taken place in parallel, no priority 2 items have been addressed in this Initial Report.
+The EPDP Team expects to turn its attention to these as soon as possible but anticipates that priority 2 items will have their own Initial and Final Report, unless some of the issues can be fast-tracked to align with the priority 1 topics addressed in this Initial Report.

 Legal Committee